CZ-NIC/knot/src/knot/modules/rrl/rrl.rst

 for IPv6 /128: 1, /64: 2, /56: 3, /48: 4, /32: 64;
 for IPv4 /32: 1, /24: 32, /20: 256, /18: 768.

-With each host/network, a counter of unrestricted responses is associated and it is lowered by a constant fraction of its value each millisecond;
+With each host/network, a counter of unrestricted responses is associated;
-a response is restricted if a counter would exceed its capacity otherwise.
+if the counter would exceed its capacity, it is not incremented and the response is restricted.
+Counters use exponential decay for lowering their values, i.e. they are lowered by a constant fraction of their value each millisecond.
 The specified rate limit is reached, when the number of queries is the same every millisecond;
 sending many queries once a second or even a larger timespan leads to a more strict limiting.